AbuTalha3/Football-World-Cup-2026/README.md

 # The Football World Cup 2026

 ## Description:
 **`THE FOOTBALL WORLD CUP 2026`** App.
-Stay seamlessly connected to the pulse of the tournament with real-time updates on news, matches, scores, and exclusive insights.
+Stay seamlessly connected to the pulse of the tournament with real-time updates on `news`, matches, scores, and exclusive insights.
 Whether you're a die-hard fan or a casual observer, this app ensures you're always in the know about the 2026 FIFA World Cup.

 Features: